Higher torsion and secondary transfer of unipotent bundles: The linearization and transfer maps

 \end{nn}

 \begin{nn} Let $p\colon E\to B$ be a fibration with a homotopy finitely dominated fiber $F_{p}$.
 The maps described above can be assembled into a diagram

 The outer rectangle in this diagram coincides with the diagram (\ref{MAIN DIAG}).
-If $p\colon E\to B$ is a smooth bundle then using the combinatorial construction of the Becker-Gottlieb transfer described in \cite[\S 4.2]{BDW} we get that the upper square in the diagram (\ref{MAIN-DIAG2}) commutes \!\!\footnote{While all maps in the upper square of (\ref{MAIN-DIAG2}) are defined for any fibration, smoothness of $p$ is essential for its commutativity.
-This diagram will not commute, in general, when $p$ is a fibration.
-See e.g. the proof of Theorem F in \cite{KW}} \!\!\!.
+If $p\colon E\to B$ is a smooth bundle then directly from the constructions described above it follows that the upper square commutes up to a homotopy induced by the natural transformation that for a partition $P\subseteq B\times I$ is given by the isomorphism

+of retractive spaces over $E$.
+We will denote this homotopy by $\mu_{p}$ \!\!\footnote{While all maps in the upper square of (\ref{MAIN-DIAG2}), i.e. the Becker-Gottlieb transfer, the $A$-theory transfer and assembly maps are defined for any fibration, smoothness of $p$ is essential for commutativity.
+This diagram does not commute, in general, when $p$ is a fibration.
+See e.g. the proof of Theorem F in \cite{KW}}. \!\!\!.
 In order to obtain Theorem \ref{MAIN1 THM} it is then enough to show that the lower square of (\ref{MAIN-DIAG2}) is homotopy commutative.
 We will show that this fact holds for any unipotent fibration $p$: \end{nn}

 \begin{definition} A fibration $p\colon E\to B$ is \emph{unipotent} if $B$ is a path connected space, both $B$ and the fiber $F_{p}$ of $p$ have the homotopy type of a finite CW-complex, and $H_{\ast}(F_{p})$ admits a filtration by $\pi_{1}B$-modules such that the action of $\pi_{1}B$ on the filtration quotients is trivial. \end{definition}